Spaniards turn water pistols on visitors in Barcelona and Mallorca to protest mass tourism

 BARCELONA, Spain — (AP) — Protesters used water pistols against unsuspecting tourists in Barcelona and on the Spanish island of Mallorca on Sunday as demonstrators marched to demand a rethink of an economic model they believe is fueling a housing crunch and erasing the character of their hometowns.

-The marches were part of a coordinated effort by activists concerned with the ills of overtourism across southern Europe's top destinations, including Venice, Italy, Portugal's capital of Lisbon and several other Spanish locations.
+The marches were part of the first coordinated effort by activists concerned with the ills of overtourism across southern Europe's top destinations.
+While several thousands rallied in Mallorca in the biggest gathering of the day, hundreds more gathered in other Spanish cities, as well as in Venice, Italy, and Portugal's capital, Lisbon.

 “The squirt guns are to bother the tourists a bit,” Andreu Martínez said in Barcelona with a chuckle after spritzing a couple seated at an outdoor café.
 “Barcelona has been handed to the tourists.
 This is a fight to give Barcelona back to its residents.”